Mimameid/mw_app_operator/README.md

 A CRA based application.

-This application allows a shop operator to update the shop data, menu and view statistics.
+This application allows a shop operator to update the shop data, offer and view statistics.